trailofbits/essence/README.md

 ### Output
 After the function has been called, we return the output of the function together with all global variables as a json object on std out.

 ## Limitations
-Currently, essence is unable to handle the following
+Currently, `essence` is unable to handle the following

 ### Function types
-If any function type is present in the binary essence has to halt its analysis.
+If any function type is present in the binary `essence` has to halt its analysis.
 When this causes problems for unrelated functions the user should first extract the relevant parts of the module out.

-### Functions that write to the same locations as essence
+### Functions that write to the same locations as `essence`
-Essence tries to expose all global variables used in an bitcode module.
+`essence` tries to expose all global variables used in a bitcode module.
-If an input module uses variables which also get used internally for essence (like stdio) then we run into the issue that we cannot generate binaries properly anymore.
+If an input module uses variables that also get used internally for `essence` (like stdio) then we run into the issue that we cannot generate binaries properly anymore.

-Note that since essence extracts functions with their used globals beforehand, it is possible to generate a binary for a function  which does not yield a conflict, while there simultaneously exists functions which do generate conflict.
+Note that since `essence` extracts functions with their used globals beforehand, it is possible to generate a binary for a function that does not yield a conflict, while there simultaneously exist functions that do generate conflict.